 Doug is also a founding member of Xephyr, an Orff-based performing group that has performed at the International Symposium in Salzburg, Austria (1995, 2000, 2006) the Orff Centenary Celebration in St. Paul, Minnesota, (1995), the AOSA National Conference in Dallas (1995) and in Long Beach (2004), Seattle (1997) and Phoenix (1999), and in several independently produced concerts in San Francisco.
 SF School Student ensembles performed under his direction at the following events:

 He started the jazz band Doug Goodkin & the Pentatonics in 2011 with the mission of bringing jazz to families and children of all ages.
-They have performed at the Stanford Jazz Festival, San Francisco Jazz Center and at various schools in the Bay Area and produced their first CD, Boom Chick a Boom: Jazz for All Ages.
+They have performed at the Stanford Jazz Festival, San Francisco Jazz Center, New Orleans Jazz Museum and at various schools in the Bay Area and produced their first CD, Boom Chick a Boom: Jazz for All Ages.

 Doug is particularly known for his innovative application of Orff Schulwerk to the teaching of jazz and multi-cultural music and his ideas connecting Orff Schulwerk to the greater world of education, culture and human potential.